simonesestito/wallapp-cli/README.md

 - Copy the Firebase private key at <code>src/secret/firebase-admin.json</code>;
 - Install Node.js on your machine;
-- On the first time you use this program, run <code>npm install</code>
+- On the first time you use this program, run <code>npm install && npm run build</code>
 - Finally, run <code>npm start</code>.

 ## License